Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: New Directions for Health and Population Statistics in Low- to Middle-Income Countries

 The vital statistics obtained from many well-functioning civil registration systems include birth rates by age of mother, mortality rates by sex, age and other characteristics, and causes of death for each death.
 These basic indicators are the foundation of public health information systems, and when they are taken from a near-full-coverage civil registration system, they relate to the whole population.

 Although the idea is inherently simple, implementing full-coverage civil registration is not, and only the world's richest countries are able to maintain ongoing civil registration systems that cover a majority of the population.
 Civil registration in the rest of the world varies from partial coverage to essentially nothing at all \citep{Mathers2005}.
-A recent four-article series titled ``Who Counts?'' in the {\em Lancet} reviews the current state of civil registration \citep{AbouZahr2007,Boerma,Hill2007,Horton2007,Mahapatra2007,Setel2007}.
-The authors lament that there has been a half a century of neglect in civil registration in low- to middle-income countries, and critically, that it is not possible to obtain useful vital statistics from those countries \citep{Mahapatra2007,Setel2007}.
-The {\em Lancet} authors argue that in the long term all countries need complete civil registration to ensure the civil rights of each one of their citizens and to provide useful, timely public health information \citep{AbouZahr2007}, and they explore a number of interim options that would allow countries to move from where they are today to full civil registration \citep{Hill2007}.
-Echoing the {\em Lancet} special series are addition urgent pleas for better health statistics in low- and middle-income countries \citep[for example: ][]{Abouzahr2010,Bchir2006,Mathers2005,Mathers2009,Rudan2000}.
-These authors clearly identify a need for representative data describing sex-, age-, and cause-specific mortality through time in small enough areas to be meaningful for local governance and health institutions.
+A four-article series titled ``Who Counts?'' in the {\em Lancet} in 2007 reviews the current state of civil registration \citep{AbouZahr2007,Boerma,Hill2007,Horton2007,Mahapatra2007,Setel2007}.
+This was followed eight years later with another four-article series presenting a similar but slightly more hopeful picture \citep{abouz2015civil,abouzahr2015towards,mikkelsen2015global,phillips2015well}.
+The authors lament that there has been a half a century of neglect in civil registration in low- to middle-income countries, and critically, that it is not possible to obtain useful vital statistics from those countries \citep{Mahapatra2007,Setel2007,mikkelsen2015global}.

+The {\em Lancet} authors argue that in the long term all countries need complete civil registration to ensure the civil rights of each one of their citizens and to provide useful, timely public health information \citep{AbouZahr2007,abouzahr2015towards}, and they explore a number of interim options that would allow countries to move from where they are today to full civil registration \citep{Hill2007}.
+Echoing the {\em Lancet} special series are additional urgent pleas for better health statistics in low- and middle-income countries \citep[for example: ][]{Abouzahr2010,Bchir2006,Mathers2005,Mathers2009,Rudan2000}.
+The WHO and its partners and supporters have actively supported improvements in civil registration and vital statistics (CRVS) over the recent past \citep{world2013strengthening,WHO2013techReportCrvs,WHO2014techReportCrvs}.
+These workers clearly identify a need for representative data describing sex-, age-, and cause-specific mortality through time in small enough areas to be meaningful for local governance and health institutions.
 These critiques are for the most part discussed in the framework of civil registration as the `primary' source of data.

+Recently, various United Nations agencies, including the office of the Secretary General, have articulated strong, specific support for rapid improvement in the evidence base for the Sustainable Development Goals (SDG) \citep{sdgsWeb} -- the international target framework that follows from the MDGs \citep[e.g.,][]{dataRevReport,UNdemoEvidence2016,UNRes2016}.
+The appropriately named \textit{Data Revolution} \citep{dataRevWeb} is the flagship program organized by the UN to address the systematic lack of data to measure progress toward the SDG targets.